LukeShortCloud/rootpages/src/ansible.rst

 -  backup\_file = String.
 If a module creates a backup file, this is that file's name.
 -  changed = Boolean.
-If something was changed after the module runs, this would be set to "true."
+If something was changed after the module runs, this would be set to "True."
 -  failed = Boolean.
 Shows if the module failed.
 -  invocation = Dictionary.
 This describes the module used to run the operation as well as all of the arguments.